Guavalines/rails-longest-word-game/README.md

 # LONGEST WORD GAME

-### Longest Word Game is a simplified version of the game COUNTDOWN, where users are given a random set of letters, from which they must enter the longest english word they can find using only letters from a grid.
+### This is a game where users are given a random set of letters, from which they must enter the longest english word they can find using only letters from a grid.
 The final score depends on the time taken to answer, plus the length of the word submitted.
 The user's word is checked to be an English word by parsing a JSON file.

 ### Main App Features